BU-ISCIII/relecov-tools/README.md

                               download_only will only download the files.
                               download_clean will remove files from sftp after download. delete_only will only delete the files.
-  -o, --output-dir            Directory where the generated output will be saved.
-  -t, --target_folders TEXT   Flag: Select which folders will be targeted
+  -o, --output_dir, TEXT      Directory where the generated output will be saved -t, --target_folders TEXT   Flag: Select which folders will be targeted
                               giving [paths] or via prompt.
 For multiple folders use ["folder1", "folder2"]